-Number of units: 2 Faculty: H SIE Fees: \$30 + practical costs

-Content Endorsed Course Contact: Mr Stuart Galletly - Head Teacher HSIE

-HSC exam: No ATAR: No

-Prerequisites: Nil Corequisit es: Nil
+Number of units: 2 Faculty: Sc ience Fees: \$30 + practical costs Content Endorsed Course Contact: Mr Stephen Hawki ns - Head Teacher Science HSC exam: No ATAR: No Prerequisites: Nil Corequisite es: Nil

 Exclusions: Nil

 The oceans cover more than 70 per cent of the earth's surface and influence all forms of life on this planet.
 Oceans are alternatively viewed as areas rich in minerals and marine life which can supply our needs virtually without limit, or as convenient dumping grounds for agricultural, industrial and domestic waste.
 The growing demands of urbanisation, industry, recreation and tourism have increased the pressures on marine facilities and our fragile water ecosystems.
 There is a need for wise management practices and a responsible, realistic approach to conservation of marine resources into the twenty first-century.